 - Interventions: Interventional practice is often an important part of the pain doctor’s contribution to the team and can be very rewarding when significant improvements in pain levels are achieved.

 - Specialised skills: Some pain doctors are involved in specialised services such as inpatient pain management programmes, neuromodulation and implanted drug delivery, cancer pain interventions and paediatric pain management.

 - A changing landscape: Research into pain mechanisms and management is a rapidly advancing area and offers many opportunities for pain physicians.

 Want to know what it's really like?

-Take a look at these career stories of doctors practising Pain Medicine.
+Read some career stories of doctors practising Pain Medicine.